CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     "max_aoe": 6,
     "min_duration": 1,                                       // duration of spell effect in moves (if the spell has a special effect)
     "max_duration": 1
   }
 ```

 Explanation: Here we have one main spell with two subspells: one on the caster and the other on the target.
 To do this, you must specify the ID of whatever spells you're using with the `extra_effects` field.
-In this case, `sacrifice_spell` is stated with `"hit_self": true` and will "hit" the caster, while the second spell will be cast as normal.
+In this case, `sacrifice_spell` is stated with `"hit_self": true` and will "hit" the caster, while the second spell will be cast as normal on the `hostile` target.
 This is only necessary if we need an effect that is cast on a target and a secondary effect cast on the caster.

 ### Monster spells